-Hassan El-Hajj is a data scientist and research IT scholar at the Institute.
+Hassan El-Hajj worked as a data scientist and research IT scholar at the Institute.
 He received an MA in Archaeology from the American University of Beirut as well as an MSc in Geoinformation Sciences, focusing on Computer Vision and Remote Sensing research from the Technische Universität Berlin.
 In his thesis, he worked on Artificial Intelligence applications within advanced driver-assistance services (ADAS).
 He finished his PhD in Classical Archaeology at the Philipps-Universität Marburg, focusing on the geospatial analysis and reconstruction of Roman Berytus.
 He worked as a geospatial consultant and data scientist for numerous archaeological projects before joining the Berlin Institute for the Foundation of Learning and Data (BIFOLD) as a data scientist within the Sphaera Project of Department I between 2021 and 2022.

 Selected Publications